Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 ![General Architecture](generalarchitecture_new.png)

-You'll find more details about the *SDK for .NET Adapters* at [.NET Interfaces](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/blob/master/README.md#net-interfaces) in the [Lightstreamer - "Hello World" Tutorial - .NET Adapter](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet) project.
+You'll find more details about the *SDK for .NET Standard Adapters* at [.NET Interfaces](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/blob/master/README.md#net-interfaces) in the [Lightstreamer - "Hello World" Tutorial - .NET Adapter](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet) project.

 ### Dig the Code

-This project includes the implementation of the [IDataProvider](http://www.lightstreamer.com/docs/adapter_dotnet_api/Lightstreamer_Interfaces_Data_IDataProvider.html) interface and the [IMetadataProvider](http://www.lightstreamer.com/docs/adapter_dotnet_api/Lightstreamer_Interfaces_Metadata_IMetadataProvider.html) interface for the *Portfolio Demo*.
+This project includes the implementation of the `IDataProvider` interface and the `IMetadataProvider` interface for the *Portfolio Demo*.

 The application is divided into 6 main classes.

 * `PortfolioDataAdapter.cs`: this is a C#/.NET porting of the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-java).
 It inherits from the `IDataProvider` interface and calls back Lightstreamer through the `IItemEventListener` interface.
 Use it as a starting point to implement your custom data adapter in case of `COMMAND` mode subscription.
 * `PortfolioMetadataAdapter.cs`: this is a C#/.NET porting of the Metadata Adapter in [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-java).
-   It inherits from the `LiteralBasedProvider`, a simple Metadata Adapter already included in the .NET Adapter SDK binaries, which is enough for all demo clients;
+   It inherits from the `LiteralBasedProvider`, a simple Metadata Adapter already included in the .NET Standard Adapter SDK binaries, which is enough for all demo clients;
    see also [Lightstreamer - Reusable Metadata Adapters - .NET Adapter](https://github.com/Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-dotnet).
    In addition, it implements the `NotifyUserMessage` method, to handle `sendMessage` requests from the Portfolio Demo client.
 This allows the Portfolio Demo client to use `sendMessage` to submit buy/sell orders to the (simulated) portfolio feed used by the Portfolio Data Adapter.
 * `PortfolioFeed.cs`: used to receive data from the simulated portfolio feed in an asynchronous way.
 * `NotificationQueue.cs`: used to provide an executor of tasks in a single dedicated thread.
 * `StandaloneAdaptersLauncher.cs`: this is a stand-alone executable that launches both the Data Adapter and the Metadata Adapter for the .NET Portfolio Demo example.
-It redirects sockets connections from Lightstreamer to the .NET Servers implemented in the LS .NET SDK library and does not rely on the .NET Server wrapper provided.
+It redirects sockets connections from Lightstreamer to the .NET Servers implemented in the SDK library.
-* `Log4NetLogging.cs`: used by the stand-alone executable to forward the log produced by the LS .NET SDK library to the application logging system, based on log4net.
+* `Log4NetLogging.cs`: used by the stand-alone executable to forward the log produced by the LS .NET Standard SDK library to the application logging system, based on [NLog](https://nlog-project.org/).

 Check out the sources for further explanations.
 <!-- END DESCRIPTION lightstreamer-example-portfolio-adapter-dotnet -->